davidmoshal/matching/README.md

 During recovery, only Primary events need to be re-played as the Side-effect events will be re-generated.

 ### Transaction
 During to the recursive nature of playing events, aggregates are also computed recursively.
 The transaction will collect the generated events and merge the aggregates during the recursion.
-At the end of the transaction, there should be one final aggregate and a list of events.
+At the end of the transaction, there should be one final aggregate and a list of events in chronological order.

 ### Machine-time and randomisation
 **Machine-time and randomisation are strictly prohibited in the domain**, because functions involving them are no longer deterministic, and therefore states recovered from re-playing Events will be different from the previous.